coolbeatz71/advanced-csharp/README.md

 # learn-dotnet
-Just a playground for me to learn dotnet
+Just a playground for me to learn C# and .NET